iostpa/reviewbot/README.md

 ### Manual
 1. Clone this repository.
 2. Create a `.env` file similar to `.env.example` and set actual values.
-3. Install dependencies with `bun`.
+3. Install dependencies with `pnpm`.
-4. Start the server with `bun run server`.
+4. Start the server with `pnpm run server`.
 5. Ensure your server is reachable from the internet.
     - If you're using `smee`, run `smee -u <smee_url> -t http://localhost:3000/api/webhook`.
 6. Ensure your GitHub App includes at least one repository on its installations.